arkency/posts/posts/2014-04-30-mastering-rails-validations-contexts.md

 That was quick introduction to custom validation contexts in Rails.
-In the next episode we are going to talk about other, perhaps better, ways to solve our initial dillema that started with validations being context dependent.
+In the next episode we are going to talk about other, perhaps better, ways to solve our initial dilemma that started with validations being context dependent.
 Subscribe to our newsletter below if you don't want to miss it.

 You might also want to read some of our other popular blogposts ActiveRecord-related: